khval/utf8_library/README.md

 and contribute to it, if there anything might be useful.

 It’s under LGPL so if your making changes your supposed to contribute your changes back, you can distribute library.
-LGPL was choosen so you distribute with your commercial or game or program.
+LGPL was choosen so you distribute with your commercial game or program.

 It can be rewritten for AROS, MorphOS, older AmigaOS 3.x.